-Normally, when using a Bayes filter, we take advantage of the Markov property: when computing frame t, we only need information from frame t-1, so we do not need to keep any prior information.
-However, in our segmentation framework, we only need a subset of the information from the previous frame.
-Thus, we instead perform a lazy computation: we keep the last T frames of data, and we make use of the prior information only as needed for our recursive computation $p(N{t-1}|z{t-1},S{1..t-2})$.
-This allows our method to be much more efficient, because we do not need to compute probabilities for pairs of segments until needed by our framework.
+Normally, when using a Bayes filter, we take advantage of the Markov property: when computing frame t, we only need information from frame t - 1, so we do not need to keep any information from prior frames.
+Normally, one would precompute all information at time t - 1 that one might need for time t.
+However, in our segmentation framework, we only need a subset of the information from the previous frame, but we cannot determine which subset in advance.
+Thus, we instead perform a lazy computation: we keep the last T frames of data, and we make use of the prior information only as needed for our recursive computation $p(N{t-1}|z{t-1}, Z{1..t-2})$ .
+This allows our method to be much more efficient, because we do not perform computations from prior frames that are not needed by our framework.